Stalin's Dacha: Description

 The dacha is located at the heart of a densely wooded birch forest; its defenses included a double-perimeter fence, camouflaged 30-millimeter antiaircraft guns, and a security force of three hundred NKVD (after 1946, MGB) special troops.
-The grounds included lemon and apple trees, a rose garden, a small pond, and a watermelon patch which Stalin liked to cultivate.
+The grounds included a small pond, apple and lemon trees, a rose garden and a watermelon patch which Stalin liked to cultivate.
 There was also a sports ground for playing gorodki.

-Upon entering the dacha, there was a lobby with two cloakrooms; to the left a door opened to Stalin's personal study, where he spent most of the day.
-Directly in front, a door opened to the large dining room, while to the right there was a long narrow corridor.
+Upon entering the dacha, there was a lobby with two cloakrooms.
+To the left, a door opened to Stalin's personal study, where he spent most of the day.
+Directly in front, a door opened to the large dining room, while to the right there was a long, narrow corridor.

-The rectangular dining room was dominated by a long polished table and covered with rose carpets.
-It was decorated with images of Vladimir Lenin and of the writer Maxim Gorky.
-It was in this room that Stalin welcomed the Soviet Politburo for meetings and late-night dinners, and where important decisions were often taken.
-An "almost invisible" door placed on the wall in one side of the dining room led to Stalin's bedroom, and to a kitchen.
+The rectangular dining room was dominated by a long polished table and covered with rose colored carpets.
+The room was decorated with images of Vladimir Lenin and of the writer Maxim Gorky.
+It was in this room that Stalin welcomed the Soviet Politburo for meetings and late-night dinners and where important decisions were often made.
+An "almost invisible" door located on one side of the dining room led to a kitchen and Stalin's bedroom.

-On the left-hand side of the dacha, there was Stalin's personal study (where he spent most of the day when at Kuntsevo) with his large war-time desk, a radio that was a gift from Winston Churchill (when he first visited Moscow, in August 1942) and a couch; Stalin preferred to sleep on this couch, instead of his bedroom.
+On the left-hand side of the dacha, there was Stalin's personal study (where he spent most of the day when at Kuntsevo) with his large war-time desk, a radio that was a gift from Winston Churchill (presented during Churchill's first visit to Moscow, in August 1942) and a couch; Stalin usually slept on this couch, instead of in his bedroom.
 The bathroom was located next to Stalin's study.

 On the right-hand side, the long narrow corridor led initially to two bedrooms (mostly used for accommodating occasional guests) and eventually to a large open veranda.
-Stalin spent much time in this veranda; he would sit in a chair there during winter, despite the heavy cold, wearing a warm sheepskin coat and a fur hat.
-He also liked to read books and reports and feed the birds while at the veranda.
+Stalin spent much time on this veranda; even during very cold winter weather, he would often sit in a chair, wearing a warm sheepskin coat and a fur hat.
+He also liked to read books and reports and feed the birds while on the veranda.

-The Soviet leader seldom left his study, let alone visited the second storey (although a lift was installed on his orders).
-This storey was originally intended to accommodate his daughter Svetlana, but she used to stay there for only a few days each year.
-As a result, the rooms there remained dark and empty for most of the time.
+Stalin seldom visited the second floor of the dacha, although an elevator had been installed on his orders.
+The entire upper floor was originally intended to accommodate his daughter Svetlana Alliluyeva, but she seldom stayed there for more than a few days each year.
+As a result, the upstairs rooms remained dark and empty for most of the time.

 After Stalin's death the Marx–Engels–Lenin–Stalin Institute set up a commission to make arrangements for a Stalin museum at Kuntsevo.

-Nikita Khrushchev discarded the idea, and the dacha stood unoccupied for several decades.
+Nikita Khrushchev rejected the idea, and for several decades the dacha remained unoccupied.

-Stalin's daughter Svetlana Alliluyeva recorded that a copy of the famous painting Reply of the Zaporozhian Cossacks was hung somewhere on the ground floor but was not clear on exactly where.
+Stalin's daughter Svetlana reported that a copy of the famous painting Reply of the Zaporozhian Cossacks was hung somewhere on the ground floor of the dacha but was not clear on the precise location.